kumbulanit/t-sql/sql trainning/untitled/module 7/Lesson1_Adding_Data_to_Tables.md

   AND (RANK() OVER (PARTITION BY d.DepartmentName ORDER BY e.BaseSalary DESC) <= 2
        OR e.BaseSalary > (SELECT AVG(BaseSalary) FROM Employees WHERE DepartmentID = e.DepartmentID));

-SELECT * FROM HighPerformers ORDER BY DepartmentName, SalaryRank;
+SELECT * FROM HighPerformers ORDER BY DepartmentIDName, SalaryRank;

 -- INSERT...SELECT with UNION for combining data from multiple sources CREATE TABLE AllContacts (